Wikispecies: History

 Advantages and disadvantages were widely discussed by the wikimedia-I mailing list.
 The board of directors of the Wikimedia Foundation voted by 4 to 0 in favor of the establishment of Wikispecies.
 The project was launched in August 2004 and is hosted at species.wikimedia.org.
-It was officially merged to a sister project of the Wikimedia Foundation on September 14, 2004.
+It was officially merged into a sister project of the Wikimedia Foundation on September 14, 2004.